Sunday 12 September 2021

 Leaving home at six am would mean a ten thirty am arrival at Bempton.
 Of course it did not work out this way as, having slept for only two hours, I awoke at midnight, my mind racing.
 I tried to tell myself to be calm but after an hour of lying in bed wide awake and fretting I decided I had best get up and get going.I wanted to be on site at first light as undoubtedly many other birders would be heading to Bempton and from all reports I had seen earlier the viewing possibilities were restricted.

 I left the house at one am on a mild and still night, the roads wet and shining in the moonlight due to a recent rain shower.
-Following familiar roads across the Cotswolds I finally made the motorway, consumed by anxiety and self recrimination.
+Following familiar roads across the Cotswolds I finally made it to the motorway, consumed by anxiety and self recrimination.
 It always works out this way with me on the initial part of a solo twitch.
 I should be used to it now but still feel the spectre of a domineering father looking down on me and calling my actions into question.
 It was the curmudgeonly poet Philip Larkin who famously wrote the following:

 They fuck you up,your Mum and Dad